brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### Druid

 Druids are a weird mix of control, support, and utility, but they can make excellent support characters when needed.
-Some of the subclasses grant even more healing features, with the Circle of Dreams subclass granting some free healing outside of spells and the Circle of the Shepherd being the best group-healer in the game.
+Some of the subclasses grant even more healing features, with the Circle of Dreams subclass granting some free healing outside of spells and the Circle of the Shepherd being the best group healer in the game.
 They have some good options for buffing allies too, including several spells that aren’t available to other full-casters.
 Where Druids can struggle is that they just have so many options available to them that it can be hard to prioritize just one thing.
 Druids can make good support casters, but they’re great at a lot of other things too, so you’ll have to balance the opportunity cost of spending your turn healing someone.

 Healing ability: 4